In theory, government stimulus ought to create jobs. In reality it often doesn’t. Why?

 The purpose of stimulus plans is to increase “aggregate demand”, or, in simpler terms, to increase consumer spending.
 Supposedly that increased spending will convince companies to hire.
 But consumer spending has already recovered to pre-recession levels, and that has not fixed the employment problem:

 Companies still don’t want to hire, and the reasons may be very simple.
 Everyone is in crushing debt, which makes future prospects terribly uncertain.
+Hiring is a long-term decision, not a short-term one.
 Personal debt, as a direct result of the massive housing bubble, is higher than it has been at any point since the Great Depression.
 Total personal debt exploded from 4.6 trillion dollars in 1999 to 12.5 trillion dollars in 2007.
 It still stands at a whopping 11.5 trillion dollars.

 In 1984, on average, household debt was 64% of personal disposable income.
 By 2007, it had reached an unsustainable 133% of personal income.
 It is still at 117% of income.
 Companies will be afraid to hire until individual Americans pay down more of their debts.